Art

 What do I need to study this course?

-Grade 5 in GCSE Art or Merit or Distinction on a two year BTEC Art and Design Diploma.
+You will need a grade 5 in GCSE Art or Merit or Distinction on a two-year BTEC Art and Design Diploma.
 Students without these qualifications who wish to study Art should contact the department.

 What will I study?